flet-dev/website/docs/extend/integrating-existing-flutter-packages.md

 Here you create Flutter "wrapper" widget that will build Flutter widget or API that you want to use in your Flet app.

-Wrapper widget connects your contr...
-(Feodor)

-connects Python control with its state and events to a Flutter widget or API.
-(Feodor)
+Wrapper widget passes the state of Python control down to a Flutter widget, that will be displayed on a page, and provides an API to route events from Flutter widget back to Python control.

 ```dart
 import 'package:flutter/material.dart';